SEARCH

 ALA Neal-Schurman (2022)

-This isn’t a metadata book for the faint of heart because it’s an outright textbook on the subject—as in used in Master of Library and Information Sciences programs.
-The layout is wonderfully technical (if that’s your jam), but the text itself is written very easy to understand with tons of tables and snippets of XML as examples.
-Its geared more at those planning on working in a more traditional library environment, but there’s still a lot that can be put to work in other types of organizations: the basics of describing a resource/asset/file, the Dublin Core framework, controlled vocabularies and the relationships between, and XML-encoded metadata.
+This isn’t a metadata book for the faint of heart because it’s an outright textbook on the subject—as used in Master of Library and Information Sciences programs.
+The layout is wonderfully technical (if that’s your jam), but the text itself is very easy to understand, with tons of tables and snippets of XML as examples.
+It's geared for those planning on working in a more traditional library environment, but there’s still a lot that can be put to work in other types of organizations: the basics of describing a resource/asset/file, the Dublin Core framework, controlled vocabularies and the relationships between, and XML-encoded metadata.
 If you didn’t go to school for DAM work but suddenly have a metadata-central role, this is a deep-dive book, but well worth making it through.

 Metadata for Content Management